 What is Peer Support?

-The support needs of those with chronic conditions can fluctuate, so it is important to recognize the variety of peer support options available, and to empower patients to engage with the types of support that feel right for them.
+It’s important to note that there’s no "one size fits all" approach to peer support [3].
+Even for individuals, support needs can fluctuate, which is why we think it’s important to recognize the many types of support that exist, and to empower patients to engage with the types of support that feel right for them!

 Click here for more details or to register for our peer-support meetings!
 We currently offer six virtual meetings each month: